hmrc/play-frontend-hmrc/README.md

 ## CharacterCount with Welsh language support

-The [hmrcCharacterCount](src/main/twirl/uk/gov/hmrc/hmrcfrontend/views/components/hmrcCharacterCount.scala.html) is an implementation of the GOV.UK CharacterCount which translations the dynamic words / characters remaining text into English or Welsh using the Play framework Message API.
+The [hmrcCharacterCount](src/main/twirl/uk/gov/hmrc/hmrcfrontend/views/components/hmrcCharacterCount.scala.html) is an implementation of the GOV.UK CharacterCount that translates the dynamic words / characters remaining text into English or Welsh using the Play framework Message API.
 You do not need to pass through the language explicitly to this component, just pass through an implicit Messages.
 ```